Has Marketing’s obsession with all things digital left big holes in the customer journey?

 If you’re in Sales do you think Marketing just don’t care?

-If you’re in Marketing, is this a Sales problem (and you’d rather work on something more sexy?
+If you’re in Marketing, is this a Sales problem (and you’d rather work on something sexier?)

 We’d be interested to know what you think.